Krowemoh/ScarletDME/README.md

 29 SEP 2023 - Simplify the Makefile and reorganize the project.
 30 SEP 2023 - Added interop with Zig.
 26 OCT 2023 - BigNumber support is now in Zig.
+27 OCT 2023 - Changed mark_mapping to be a byte instead of a bitfield.
 ```

 ## Zig Installation